austinrdu5/transformer-guide/README.md

 ## Implement a Transformer

 This section provides an overview of the Transformer architecture and describes the implementation of the custom transformer layer.
-The transformer architecture consists of three components:
+The transformer architecture consists of 4 components:

-1. Encoder
+1. Embedder
-2. Decoder
+2. Positional Encoding
-3. Cross-Attention
+3. Encoder

-In this project, we implement a custom transformer layer that consists of a positional embedding layer, a transformer encoder layer, and a transformer decoder layer.
+4. Decoder

 ## Train the Model